deplatt/GrinNet/Written_Reports/Sprint_1/s1-journal.md

 ### Revision:
 After this interview, we decided to add functionality to our prototype for our other user role, the administrator.
+We also decided to showcase users when searching for anything before posts show up.

 ![Image](../Sprint_1/Sprint_1_Images/Changes_John/adminhome.png)
     *Image 5.2.1: New Admin Home*